isomerpages/ago-test/_faq/Audit.md

 <p><strong>5.
 How does AGO select statutory boards to be audited?</strong>
 </p>
 <p>AGO considers factors such as materiality of public funds managed by the
-statutory boards and the number of years the statutory boards have not been audited by AGO.</p>
+statutory boards.</p>
 <p><strong>6.
 What is the frequency of audit of statutory boards?</strong>
 </p>
 <p>AGO aims to audit the larger statutory boards at least once every five
-years and other statutory boards at least once every seven years.</p>
+to seven years.</p>
 <p><strong>7.
 What is the role of AGO in relation to commercial auditors who are appointed to audit statutory boards?</strong>
 </p>
-<p>The law requires the Minister to consult the Auditor-General when he appoints
+<p>The law requires the accounts of most statutory boards to be audited either
-an auditor to conduct the annual audit of the financial statements of a statutory board.
-The Auditor-General will give his advice on the choice of auditor based on certain qualifying criteria.</p>
+by the Auditor-General or another auditor appointed by the Minister responsible in consultation with the Auditor-General.</p>
 <p><strong>8.
 If a statutory board complies with the Singapore Financial Reporting Standards or any standard that is prescribed by law, does that mean that its financial statements prepared based on those standards will be deemed by AGO to show a true and fair view of its financial position and results?</strong>
 </p>
 <p>Compliance with legislated financial reporting standards per se does not